 The prescribed capital base consists primarily of equity shares and retained earnings.
 Each asset of the Credit Union is assigned a risk factor based on the probability that a loss may occur on the ultimate realization of that asset.
 To manage the Credit Union's capital, the Credit Union reviews the ratio monthly and monitors major movements in the risk weighted asset levels.
-At December 31, 2023, the Credit Union has met its minimum regulatory requirements.
+At December 31, 2024 and December 31, 2023, the Credit Union met its minimum regulatory requirements.

-Notes to Consolidated Financial Statements (Expressed in thousands of dollars, unless otherwise indicated)
+(Tabular amounts expressed in thousands of dollars, unless otherwise indicated)